'Massive attention to detail' to keep England ahead

 Last updated on .From the section Rugby Union

-England are focussing on fine details to stay ahead of increasingly professional Six Nations rivals, head coach Simon Middleton says.
+England are focusing on fine details to stay ahead of increasingly professional Six Nations rivals, head coach Simon Middleton says.

 Hopes Wales - contracted since January 2022 - could challenge the Red Roses never came to fruition in a 59-3 victory for Middleton's team.